see English version below

 Add a missing place // 2021 / Sculptural intervention and social place in the urban environment / Ceramic tiles, labour, water / with the help of Reiner Kaufhold

-Add a missing place began in 2021 as a sculptural intervention in public space.
-On a wasteland I discovered an overgrown fountain.
-Since there are not many public places of recreation in the densely populated neighborhood and no water features or fountains at all, I removed the mud and trash from the basin and refloated it.
+Add Missing Place began in 2021 as a sculptural intervention in public space.
+On a vacant lot in eastern Leipzig, I discovered an overgrown fountain.
+Since there are not many public recreational areas in this densely populated neighborhood, and no water features or fountains at all, I removed the mud and trash from the basin and retiled it.
+With pool parties, cleaning campaigns and a willingness to let go, I have been accompanying and documenting the fate of the place ever since.